p4ken/encoded/README.md

 # encoded

-Function-style macro that encodes characters at compile time in Rust.
+Macro in rust that encodes characters as compile time.

 ## install